eclendenning-va/health-apis-data-query/agent-smith/README.md

 1. Obtain the user.properties file from a team member.

-2. From the ~/agent-smith/src/main/docker directory, build the docker image with: `run docker build -t agent-smith:latest .`
+2. From the ~/agent-smith/src/main/docker directory, build the docker image with: `docker build -t agent-smith:latest .`

 3. From the same directory, run the docker image with: `docker run performance-test`